MarcLignarius/JS.BookList/README.md

 ## Description

-Simple To Do style application with data persisted to localStorage.
+Simple Add/Delete application with data persisted to localStorage.

 ## Technologies Used